Dismantling the Myth of Silence

 This is where empowerment self-defense diverges sharply from traditional self-defense models.

 Empowerment self-defense addresses the earlier, harder stuff: Why is it so difficult to say stop or no or that's not okay?
-What's happening in the body when threat shows up?
-How do we build the confidence to trust our own read on a situation and act on it — before things escalate?
+What's happening in the body when a threat shows up?
+How do we build the confidence to trust our own intuition in a situation and act on it before things escalate?

 The Think, Yell, Run, Fight, Tell framework exists because self-defense starts long before anything physical.
 It starts with awareness.
 With permission to take your own discomfort seriously.
 With knowing that your voice is a tool, not a provocation.